rtaylor034/axbind_2/README.md

 ## Description

-AxBind is program intended to automate the task of editing multiple dotfiles when making a single abstract change to keybindings/colors/etc.
+`axbind` is program intended to automate the task of editing multiple dotfiles when making a single abstract change to keybindings/colors/etc.

-AxBind adresses a relatively specific issue, and may not be useful to all users.
+`axbind` adresses a relatively specific issue, and may not be useful to all users.

-Those that may find AxBind useful include:
+Those that may find `axbind` useful include:
 - Users that wish to have the same universal keybinds across programs.
 - Users that wish to have the same custom universal colors/theme across programs.
 - Users with highly modified configurations.